-Contact 911 works like a smart panic button in your hand—and soon on your wrist!
+Contact 911 works like a smart panic button in your hand!
 It can transmit information that might be life-saving.

 If you’ve ever fumbled with your iPhone while your heart is racing, you know how awkward it can be to find the Phone app’s keypad.
 And sometimes, you don’t know exactly where you are.
 A better, safer solution is to place the Contact 911 app icon on the dock, perhaps replacing the Music app icon.
 Then it’s easily accessible from any Home screen when seconds count.
 You can also launch the app by asking Siri to “Contact 911.”